Parents charged in Michigan school shooting vanish; attorney says they aren’t on the run

 PONTIAC, Mich.
 (NEXSTAR) – Two Michigan parents facing manslaughter charges after their son, Ethan Crumbley, allegedly killed four students at Oxford High School earlier this week, went missing on Friday.

-Sheriff Mike Bouchard said an attorney for James and Jennifer Crumbley, Shannon Smith, had agreed to arrange their arrest if charges were filed but hasn’t been able to reach them.
+Sheriff Mike Bouchard said an attorney for James and Jennifer Crumbley, Shannon Smith, had agreed to arrange their arrest if charges were filed but hadn’t been able to reach them.

 “The action of fleeing and ignoring their attorney certainly adds weight to the charges.
 They cannot run from their part in this tragedy,” Bouchard said in a written statement.